olksndrdevhub/just-notes-htmx/README.md

     - [x] Manual switching
     - [x] Detecting system theme switching

+### Stack
+- Django for backend server
+- TailwingCSS for frontend styling
+- HTMX to make a frontend dunamic and interactive like a "reactive" apps
+- Alpine.js for state management and frontend interactivity
+- JavaScript for minor but important for usability(interactivity) things: theme switching, toasts, etc

 #### Steps to run locally:
 1. create a virtual environment
 2. install requirements: